Hi, and welcome to my page!

 Speaking, however, is probably what has kept me busiest over the years – ask any of my school teachers!
 Combining this with my love for rugby lead me on an amazing adventure in 2011: Supersport‘s Lady Rugga presenter search and the opportunity to travel to New Zealand to report on the 2011 Rugby World Cup.
 Read all my daily diary entries from the two months I spent in the land of the long white cloud here.

-Upon my return I hosted Supersport’s coverage of the immensely popular 2012 Varsity Cup competition – most notably as anchor of the competition’s final: a marathon 5 hour broadcast!
-These days I feature as the voice of Supersport’s Lions4Life magazine show and you can catch me on Boots & All every Thursday when I host the new media segment on SuperSport’s prime-time rugby magazine show.
+Upon my return I started hosting Supersport’s coverage of the immensely popular 2012 Varsity Cup competition – most notably as anchor of the competition’s final in 2012, ’13 & ’14!
+These days I feature as co-host on both of supersport’s Rugby magazine shows: SuperRugby (kykNET, Mondays 9pm) and Boots & All (SS1, Thursdays 8pm) where I specialise in giving a platform for new media content & viewer input.

 When I’m not on radio, TV, behind the decks or a mic I enjoy trying to play golf, do the the odd bit of sewing and most often you’d find me spending time with my husband Richard Maspero and our two cats (of whom I Instagram way too many pics!) .